motech/motech/docs/source/deployment/CORS_Headers.rst

 If we want to share resources, the MOTECH-CORE(server) must enable CORS.
 However sending a cross-site request does not require setting any cross-origing sharing request headers programmatically.
-CORS headers are set for you when making invocations to server.
-Here you can find more information about `the HTTP request headers <https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS#The_HTTP_request_headers>`_.
+CORS headers are set for you when making invocations to the server.
+Here you can find more information about it `the HTTP request headers <https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS#The_HTTP_request_headers>`_.

 Enable CORS in MOTECH-CORE
 ==========================